Overview

 Early February - Begin reviewing applications

-Note: Applications submitted by February 8, 2023 will receive first consideration for the Summer 2023 program.Mid-February - early March - phone interviews with selected candidates
+Note: Applications submitted by January 29, 2025 will receive first consideration for the Summer 2025 program.Mid-February - phone interviews with selected candidates

 Stipend